kpundt93/capstone/README.md

 * 4:00-5:00 - read React-Bootstrap documentation on forms, test out ideas on their in browser editor

 * Note to future Katie: solve the ingredient form issue by using React-Bootstrap elements (specifically an InputGroup with multiple FormControl elements and a DropdownButton) and an "Add" button for each ingredient entry.

+* Daily hours: 6.9
+* Total hours: 14.4
 </details>

 <details>
 <summary>Saturday, 02/26/22</summary>

 * 10:20-10:50 - dig into Firestore documentation to better understand collections and documents
-* 10:50 - watch videos linked in Firestore docs (https://www.youtube.com/watch?v=o7d5Zeic63s) and (https://www.youtube.com/watch?v=haMOUb3KVSo)
+* 10:50-11:25 - watch videos linked in Firestore docs (https://www.youtube.com/watch?v=o7d5Zeic63s) and (https://www.youtube.com/watch?v=haMOUb3KVSo)
+* 11:30 - create test Firestore db to mess with different database structures

+* Daily hours:
+* Total hours:

 </details>